isaksolheim/chess/core/src/me/isak/chess/model/versions/README.md

 - WhiteRookPattern = R\s*[a-z]?

-Explanation: a white rook can visit any number of empty squares (\s*) and include one enemy ([a-z]).
+Explanation: a white rook can visit any number of empty squares (\s*) and possibly include one enemy ([a-z]).
 After meeting the first enemy, no more characters can be added to the path-string.

 This might seem like a very complicated way to do things.
 Using regex is difficult to design and debug, but it is very powerful compared to other alternatives.
 With regex based pathing, there are fewer limits on what is possible.
 This decision was made because we wanted the most flexible/extendable design possible.

 #### 1.1.4 Cover

 This attribute works exactly the same way that the path attribute does.
 It is needed because the cover of a piece is not the same as where it is allowed to move.
-Some moves do not count as cover at all.
-A pawn forward move does not count as cover, for example.
-The reason we need both, is because some situations require the calculation of cover.
+The most common example is that pieces can cover friends, but not capture them.
+Some moves do not count as cover at all, like a pawn forward move.
+The reason we need both path and cover, is because some situations require knowledge of what a piece covers.
 To be allowed to castle for example, the enemy must not cover the squares next to the king.

 #### 1.1.5 Board condition (optional)

 Most actions do not have a board condition.
-For those who do, define the board condition by making a regex describing what the board must look like, in order for the action to be legal.
+For those that do, define the board condition by making a regex describing what the board must look like, in order for the action to be legal.
 For example, the action allowing a white pawn to move two squares forward is only allowed when the pawn is on the second rank.
 En passant requires the white pawn to be on the fifth rank, with a black pawn next to it.
 Castle is allowed when king and rook is on the home square, with no piece between.

 #### 1.1.6 replacement (optional)